Hereford High School (Parkton, Maryland): Cross country

 Hereford High is the host of the annual Bull Run Invitational Cross Country Meet, run in the end of September, which is one of the largest East Coast cross country running events, attracting over 100 schools from surrounding states.
 The course is noted for its hills, twists, turns and a steep ravine known as "The Dip", all making for what has been called "The Toughest Three Miles in Cross-Country" by John Dye of DyeStat.

 Track and field

-In May 2006, Hereford High School initiated a controversial appeal of a ruling in the Class 2A state championship in girls' track.
-The initial ruling had upheld the victory of Alison Smith in the 1600-meter race, denying a claim that Paralympic medalist Tatyana McFadden, a wheelchair athlete, had assisted teammate Smith by pacing her.
+In May 2006, Hereford High School and Eastern Technical High School each initiated an appeal of an initial ruling at the Class 2A state championship in girls' track which led to the disqualification of Paralympic medalist Tatyana McFadden, a wheelchair athlete, and her teammate, Alison Smith, for McFadden's pacing of Smith.
 The consequential disqualification of McFadden and Smith by the Jury of Appeals of the State Games Committee cost defending champion Atholton High School the title.